 How to Comply With Utah’s New Data Security Law: Cybersecurity Affirmative Defense Act, H.B.
 80

-A series of detrimental data security breaches in Utah have prompted a new line of defense for companies that fall victim to such events.
-Namely, the Cybersecurity Affirmative Defense Act, H.D.
-80 is a law that was passed in Utah earlier this year, as a way of protecting companies that subscribe to reasonable cybersecurity protocols.
-Utah’s new data security law empowers companies to act in their own interest because it is only applicable in cases where the company can prove their security efforts.
+A series of detrimental data security breaches in Utah prompted a new line of defense for companies that fall victim to such events.
+The Cybersecurity Affirmative Defense Act, H.B.
+80, is a law that was passed in Utah earlier this year, as a way of protecting companies that subscribe to reasonable cybersecurity protocols.
+Utah’s new data security law empowers companies to act in their own interest because it is only applicable if the company can show evidence of their security efforts.

 To be eligible to reap the benefits of the Cybersecurity Affirmative Defense Act, H.B.
-80 following a data security breach, organizations must follow a specific set of guidelines specified by the Utah government.
-In this article, our cybersecurity experts at It’s Just Results will explain everything your company needs to know to comply with this new law.
+80, following a data security breach, organizations must follow a specific set of guidelines specified by the Utah government.
+In this article, our cybersecurity experts at It’s Just Results will outline what your company needs to know to comply with this new law.

 Select Utah as the governing body for your company

-Many modern companies operate entirely remotely, meaning there is no fixed location in which the organization can press charges according to local laws.
-Additionally, there is no telling where a data breach will take place.
-To benefit from Utah’s protective cybersecurity laws, the company must register the state of Utah as the governing body in which laws will apply should a data breach occur.
+Many modern companies operate entirely virtually, meaning there is no fixed headquarters or location in which the organization can press charges according to local laws.
+Additionally, a data breach can originate from anywhere in the world.
+To benefit from Utah’s protective cybersecurity laws, a company must register the state of Utah as the governing body in which laws will apply should a data breach occur.
 Once this is confirmed, Utah data security laws will apply regardless of the region in which the organization chooses to press charges.
 It should be noted that other states have their own cybersecurity acts in place, however Utah’s newly passed data security law provides excellent protection against cases of data breach.
 Selecting a governing body for your company may have other legal and financial implications.
 Any decisions should be thoroughly researched and made in consultation with an attorney.

-If your organization receives a notice stating that a data breach is going to occur, it is important to address it promptly.
-The state of Utah acknowledges that some warnings are unclear, and that there may not be enough time for the organization to respond to the threat prior to the security breach.
-However, in the event that such threats are ignored for an extended period of time, the act will not recognize your company as an eligible party.
-Employees should be instructed to follow a clear protocol in the event that warnings are received.
+If your organization has identified a possible data breach, it must be addressed promptly.
+The state of Utah acknowledges that some warnings signs may be unclear, and may not provide sufficient time for the organization to respond to the threat prior to the security breach.
+However, in the event that such threats are found to have been ignored for an extended period, the act will not recognize your company as an eligible party.
+Employees should be instructed to follow a clear protocol in the event that threat indications are received.

 Implement a cybersecurity program

 The most important guideline detailed in Utah’s Cybersecurity Affirmative Defense Act, H.D.
-80 states that companies must have a written cybersecurity program in place to benefit from the new law.
-The organization must have a clear protocol for protecting sensitive information, and detecting potential data security breaches.
+80, states that companies must have a written cybersecurity program in place to benefit from the new law.
+The organization must have a clear protocol for protecting sensitive information and detecting potential data security breaches.
 To ensure the legitimacy of the company’s program, proof of compliance with a recognized cybersecurity framework will be required.
-Not all frameworks however, are considered comprehensive enough to qualify for this law.
+Not all frameworks are considered sufficiently comprehensive to qualify a company for protection under this law.
 It is therefore the responsibility of each company to research eligible frameworks prior to implementation.
 The bill outlines the following frameworks or publications, which may be used individually or in combination:

 Consider the scale of the company

-Although an extensive cybersecurity program may be in place, many companies fail to account for the amount of data that will be stored within the organization.
-Therefore, a security breach may be the result of a failure to provide protection for the entire amount of stored data.
-If this is the case, the law can not be used as a line of defense.
-To avoid this, companies should reassess their data security mechanisms on a regular basis.
-This is particularly important as companies begin to grow and expand into new branches of operation.
+Even with an extensive cybersecurity program in place, many companies fail to account for the volume of data that will be stored within the organization.
+A security breach may be the result of a failure to protect all stored data adequately.
+In such a case, the law will not provide defense.
+To avoid falling into this situation, companies should regularly audit their data security mechanisms.
+This is particularly important when companies experience rapid growth and/or expand into new branches of operation.